-Severe acute respiratory syndrome coronavirus 2 (SARS-COV-2) is the novel coronavirus responsible for coronavirus disease 2019 (COVID-19) pandemic which has resulted in over 14 million cases and over 600,000 deaths globally.
-A meta-analysis of 30 published studies showed that diabetes is associated with a higher mortality, need for intensive care, acute respiratory distress syndrome in COVID-19 disease.
-Diabetes (HbA1C ≥6.5%) and/or uncontrolled hyperglycemia (≥2 glucose measurements >10.0 mmol/L) are associated with poor outcomes in COVID-19 patients.
-Stress hyperglycemia (defined as blood glucose values exceeding 7.78 mmol/L) in the absence of diabetes is seen in severe acute illness.6 Previous studies have shown that in critically ill patients, stress hyperglycemia is associated with poor clinical outcomes during hospitalization.
-Stress hyperglycemia can prolong the length of hospital stay $^{8, 9}$ - a parameter that is closely linked with poor outcomes in COVID-19 patients.
-An excess of circulating proinflammatory cytokines (common in COVID-19 patients) is associated with occurrence and consequences of hyperglycemia.
-11-13 Sardu et al 14 showed that hyperglycemia during hospitalization correlated with interleukin-6 and D-dimer concentrations in COVID-19 patients.
+The coronavirus disease 2019 (COVID-19) pandemic has resulted in over 48 million cases and 1.2 million deaths globally[1].
+Diabetes is associated with a higher mortality, need for intensive care, acute respiratory distress syndrome in COVID-19 disease.[2]
+Diabetes (HbA1_C ≥6.5%) and/or uncontrolled hyperglycemia (≥2 glucose measurements >10.0 mmol/L) are associated with poor outcomes in COVID-19 patients.[3]
+Stress hyperglycemia (defined as blood glucose values exceeding 7.78 mmol/L) in the absence of diabetes is seen in severe acute illness[4, 5].[6]
+Previous studies have shown that in critically ill patients, stress hyperglycemia is associated with poor clinical outcomes during hospitalization.[7]
+Stress hyperglycemia can prolong the length of hospital stay [8, 9] - a parameter that is closely linked with poor outcomes in COVID-19 patients[10].
+An excess of circulating proinflammatory cytokines (common in COVID-19 patients) is associated with occurrence and consequences of hyperglycemia.[11-13] Sardu et al [14] showed that hyperglycemia during hospitalization correlated with interleukin-6 and D-dimer concentrations in COVID-19 patients.
 However, whether hyperglycemia in absence of Diabetes has a potential role in COVID-19 disease course is not clear.